roman-milk/roman-milk.github.io/pet-teacher.md

  "Give me your cell number," he ordered, his attitude having shifted from stunned earlier to confident.

  I obeyed and said, attempting to control this already out of hand situation, "But if I do this, it will be one time and then you will keep your word and tell no one."
-Report_Story #3